rbuffat/pyidf/README.md

     print building
 ```

 Both variants return a list of the corresponding data objects present in the idf object.
-The name of data objects were pythonified, for example  the idd data object `BuildingSurface:Detailed` is represented by the Python class `BuildingSurfaceDetailed`.
+The name of the EnergyPlus data dictionaries were pythonified, for example `BuildingSurface:Detailed` is represented by the Python class `BuildingSurfaceDetailed`.
+Each data dictionary is located in the module of its group.

 It is possible to iterate over all data objects of an idf object:
 ```python